remult/remult/misc/public-api.md

   static required: Validator<any>
   static unique: Validator<any>
   /**
-   * @deprecated is `unique` instead - it also runs only on the backend */ static uniqueOnBackend: Validator<any>
+   * @deprecated use `unique` instead - it also runs only on the backend */ static uniqueOnBackend: Validator<any>
   static regex: ValidatorWithArgs<string, RegExp> & {